1513 Mátra: Orbit and classification

 Mátra is a member of the Flora family, a large group of stony S-type asteroids in the inner main-belt.
 It orbits the Sun at a distance of 2.0–2.4 AU once every 3 years and 3 months (1,186 days).
 Its orbit has an eccentricity of 0.10 and an inclination of 4° with respect to the ecliptic.

-One day prior to Mátras official discovery observation at Konkoly, a precovery was taken at Nice Observatory.
+One day prior to Mátra's official discovery observation at Konkoly, a precovery was taken at Nice Observatory.
 However, the body's observation arc begins 10 years later in 1950, when it was observed at the La Plata Observatory in Argentina.

 Physical characteristics

 Rotation period

 American astronomer Richard P. Binzel obtained a rotational light-curve of Mátra from photometric observation in the 1980s.
 It gave a tentative rotation period of 24 hours with a brightness variation of 0.1 magnitude (U=1).
 As of 2017, a secure period still has yet to be determined.